saads312/Monster-Adders/README.md

 ### Naive Adder

-Uses a parameterized carry-save adder with pipelining for comparison baseline.
+Uses a parameterized carry-select adder with pipelining for comparison baseline.
 This design makes direct use of Agilex 5's efficient LAB carry chain implementation for ripple-carry propagation within chunks.

 ## Project Structure